PepeBotOrg/Pepe-Bot/README.md

 # dank-memer-gc
+Note: This is fan-made.

 A Dank Memer currency clone for Google Chat.
+Made in Apps Script.